rei/rei-cedar-docs/docs/release-notes/summer-2020/README.md

 CdrButton has been updated to add new modifier: `link`.
 This is intended to visually style a CdrButton like a link, but with the same size and full-width options of a normal CdrButton.
 This allows for layouts which use links in the place of or alongside CdrButtons, while also providing an option for links with the bigger click target of a button.
 CdrLink should still be used for rendering a link inline with other text.
 See the [CdrButton docs](../../components/buttons/#link-style) for more details.

+### CdrRating Rounding Logic

+CdrRating has been updated to round the displayed rating to the nearest 1/10th rather than the nearest 1/4.
+Whole number values now display an empty decimal place.
+For example, an average rating of "3.71" now renders as "3.7" rather than "3.75", while a rating of "3" now renders as "3.0" rather than "3".
+Visually the star icons still render in 1/4 increments as they did previously.

 ### Media Query Mixins For Breakpoint And Below

 We have updated our [media queries](../../layout/responsive/#scss-less-utilities) to add mixins that match below a given breakpoint.
 We have also renamed some of our existing media query mixins to follow this naming convention